About Us

 Who We Are!

 NLWS has a core group of people in the form of the Langen/Landry Families.
 Peter and Angelika Langen are the founders, assisted by their now grown children and their spouses.
-Adding to the team are a constant stream of dedicated volunteers which change every few months.

 Support can come in various ways and is equally important, from a share of a media post to volunteering a few hours or a year to becoming a donor, all support is absolutely vital to create and maintain the whole organization.